 The terms wale and course correspond to the more familiar column and row but explicitly refer to sequences of stitches and not loops.
 It is also significant that the term “stitch” is not further specified as a knitted stitch and its definition includes a broad scope note.

-“A stitch may be combined with a float, and different types of knitted loops and stitches may be combined in a unit of stitches or an arrangement of stitches.
+“A stitch may be combined with a float, and different types of knitted loops and stitches may be combined in a unit of stitches or an arrangement of stitches. ≠ a knitted loop”

 The named arrangements of stitches include a “binding-off course” defined as, “a new row of loops, each one transferred to the adjoining wale and forming a ladderproof chain of loops at the top end of a knitted article.”

-A bind-off course fashioned with knitting needles requires all of the knitted loops to be held on a needle until they are worked successively into chain stitches on the next pass.
+A bind-off course fashioned with knitting needles requires all of the knitted loops to be held on the needle until they are worked successively into chain stitches on the next pass.
 With a crochet hook, the knitted loops are taken onto the tool individually and immediately intermeshed into chain stitches.
 This is also the more practicable technique for working courses of chain stitches into crocheted fabric.

 Another of the drawings of slip stitch crochet that’s already been used several times on this blog, by Annemarie Seiler-Baldinger, shows a different configuration.
 The knitted loops lean to the right here as well but they are closed (with a Z crossing).
-They are also worked into the back side of the preceding stitch but their legs pass in front of it, forming face stitches.
+They are also worked into the back edge of the preceding stitch but their legs pass in front of it, forming face stitches.

 The correlation between the variant forms of this structure and the procedural aspects of their production as slip stitch crochet were discussed in depth in the preceding post, deferring a few relevant details for later consideration.
 One of them is the difference between face and reverse stitches.
 This correlates basically to whether the yarn is held in back or in front of the fabric, with the hook inserted into it from the front or back, while the loops and stitches are formed.

 This maps directly into the colloquial knit and purl of hand knitting.
 However, the latter term is not widely recognized in crochet and the labeling of reverse stitches is a matter of recurring debate.
-Slip stitch crocheters commonly refer to them as ‘inverse slip stitches,’ which needn’t be taken any further for now.
+Slip stitch crocheters commonly refer to them as “inverse slip stitches,” which needn’t be taken any further for now.
 However, the concept of inverse does not scale as clearly into more complex crochet stitches.

 The two-loops-in-one attribute of crochet makes it a compound structure and therefore nominally comparable to the one-loop-over-two compound knitting discussed here, and illustrated with this schematic drawing by Marianne Eriksson.